Why it's time to invest in team engagement

 We know this because a disengaged team is the opposite of the above.
 Let's write the above putting in the opposite meanings.

-TEAM DISENGAGEMENT is when a team works as individuals, negatively impacting each other’s ability to achieve common goals.
-Where the focus is on individual achievement, where participation is not equal, ideas are not shared or ignored, where people are demotivated and have no desire to give their best.
+Team disengagement is when a team works as individuals, negatively impacting each other’s ability to achieve common goals.
+Where the focus is on individual achievement, where participation is not equal, ideas are not shared, where people are demotivated and have no desire to give their best.

 When a team is disengaged there is little trust or teamwork.
 Nobody in concerned with others wellbeing or performance, and achieving strategic goals is irrelevant and unachievable.